Dulcimers For Beginner/Intermediate Players

 Well made mahogany teardrop from a small scale maker.
 Looks fine and plays well.
 A good starter/intermediate instrument.

-These are two nice-sounding examples of McSpadden’s smaller bodied dulcimer, designated I believe the M8, and well put together from a kit.
-Both have flat peg heads, quality Gotoh chrome tuners and the classic low action/excellent intonation of a standard McSpadden fingerboard.
+This is a nice-sounding example of McSpadden’s smaller bodied dulcimer, designated I believe the M8, and well put together from a kit.
+Has a flat peg head, quality Gotoh chrome tuners and the classic low action/excellent intonation of a standard McSpadden fingerboard.
 Cheap entry point into McSpadden quality…

 A basic but quite neatly constructed dulcimer found, and probably made, in England.
 Narrow body means a smaller sound.